SabakiHQ/immutable-gametree/README.md

 #### `tree.getHeight()`

-Returns the height of the tree as an integer.
+Calculates and returns the height of the tree as an integer.
+This value will be cached.

 #### `tree.onCurrentLine(id, currents)`